getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 (instaparse syntax: `:=` for rules, `|` for ordered choice, `&(...)` /
 `!(...)` for lookahead, `(* *)` for comments).

-Refactored from the original character-level `Grammar.md` to:
+Design principles:
-- Operate over the lexer's token stream rather than raw characters
+- Operates over the lexer's token stream rather than raw characters
-- Use PEG-style ordered choice (first match wins) throughout
+- Uses PEG-style ordered choice (first match wins) throughout
-- Eliminate left-recursion in favor of iterative forms
+- Uses iterative forms in place of left-recursion
-- Encode operator precedence via a tier ladder
+- Encodes operator precedence via a tier ladder
-- Preserve concrete syntax that the user wrote (e.g. parentheses, `:as` annotations) as visible AST nodes
+- Preserves concrete syntax that the user wrote (e.g. parentheses, `:as` annotations) as visible AST nodes

 This grammar is designed to concatenate cleanly with `Lexical-Grammar.md`